They came and the Lord provided

 Oh, and one more note about how our greater community has joined us.
 A retired couple from another church comes monthly to assist.
 A former parishioner comes when he can, usually a couple times a month.
 A family with four young children helps regularly with offloading new stock.
 One watermelon per child X 4 X 4 trips make a sizable dent in offloading.

 a.
 Tuesday workers.
-Obviously.
-There were four of us working Tuesday, and we did not stop.
-A person designated as greeter (plus general problem solver and go-fer) is now a necessity to help streamline the day and more importantly to have the time to “come alongside” our guests most of whom respond readily to someone who has time to listen.
+There are typically four of us working Tuesdays.
+A person designated as greeter (plus general problem solver and go-fer) is a necessity to help streamline the day and more importantly to have the time to “come alongside” our guests most of whom respond readily to someone who has time to listen.
+The others help clients to get food along with other general duties.

 b.
 Unloading and repackaging help.
-Heretofore, one FULL carload per week was sufficient to restock the pantry.
-But with the number of folk who came through Tuesday, more trips to the Winchester food bank will be needed.
-Typically unloading the weeks’ haul is timed to coincide with the end of Monday’s Bible study at 3 pm with most who stay on cheerfully unpacking, repackaging and restocking shelves.
+Typically unloading the weeks’ haul is timed to coincide with the end of Monday’s Bible study at 3 p.m. with most who stay on cheerfully unpacking, repackaging and restocking shelves.
 But more hands would make the work lighter.
+We can always use another set of hands.

 b.
 Other items.
 Family Promise has been donating their oversupply of toilet paper.
 After being approached by a congregant, a local dentist donated several boxes of toothbrushes, toothpaste and floss.
 Often congregants drop off assorted food items, tote bags, and other useful items.
 These are all invaluable.

 c.
-Our gardens’ bounty.
+Gardens’ bounty.
 Bring it on!
 Delivering your produce around 3pm Monday or before 9am Tuesday would be ideal.
 But whatever you can whenever you can would be much appreciated.
 Be sure to let us know if we can pick it up.

 3. THE LORD EMMANUEL’S TABLE